blawnode/blawnode/README.md

 - [Triple Triangle](https://blawnode.itch.io/tripletriangle/) - I have finished a simple, yet polished, casual mobile game, made with Unity.

-It's at a beta stage, ready for testing.

-I am not concentrating on the project at the moment.

 - [Several game jams](https://blawnode.itch.io/).
 In each, I fulfilled a different role: Unity/Godot Programmer, pixel artist/animator, chiptune musician, or sometimes all of them.

-- A great one is Adrift - its first version, that is.
+- A great one is Adrift Program - its first version, that is, named Adrift.

 At first, it was a 5 day game jam I've managed, with only a single 6-peep team making a game together.